-Carl Sandburg College has been named the national champion in the Small Colleges Category of the eighth annual Digital Community Colleges Survey by e.Republic's Center for Digital Education.
-This is the sixth year in a row Sandburg has been named one of the top 10 colleges in its category, which includes schools with less than 5,000 students.
+Carl Sandburg College has been named first place in the Small Colleges Category of the eighth annual Digital Community Colleges Survey by e.Republic's Center for Digital Education.
+This is the seventh year in a row Sandburg has been named one of the top 10 colleges in its category, which includes schools with less than 5,000 students.